Listen to the Cancer.Net Podcast: When the Doctor Says Cancer, adapted from this content.

 Financial support.
 The cost of cancer care can be high and a burden for some people.
 Soon after your diagnosis, begin talking openly with your health care team about the costs of your care.
 Understanding what costs to expect before starting treatment can help you manage cancer’s financial impact.
 Learn more about managing the cost of cancer care and find helpful financial resources.

-Finally, although cancer is a serious disease, you have reasons to be hopeful.
-In the past several decades, major milestones have been reached in the care and treatment of people with cancer, including metastatic cancer.
+Although cancer is a serious disease, you have reasons to be hopeful.
+In the past several decades, care and treatment of people with cancer, including metastatic cancer, has reached major milestones.
 These include advances in treatment and supportive care for side effects.